YIZHUANG/ideaManagement_backend_knex_nodejs/README.md

 Make sure you have postgresql installed on your computer.
 Use port 5432 (whcih is the default).
 And remember the username and password you set for your postgresql.
-First, go to the root folder, type 'npn install' in cmd, and then go to the client folder do the same thing.
+First, go to the root folder, type 'npn install' in cmd, and then go to the client folder do the same thing. knex migrate:rollback knex migrate:latest knex seed:run

 And then create a database name "software" or whatever in  PGadmin4.
 If your database name is anything but 'software' make sure you change that in  knexfile.js too.
 And also change the password and username in  knexfile.js.